priyansh007/FineTunedPegasusSummarizationBot/README.md

 ### Train_model.py
 The Train_model.py file performs the actual fine-tuning of the Pegasus model.
 It uses the dataset from my_dataset.pt to train the model, saving the trained model into the model/ folder.
 Additionally, it evaluates the model's performance using the ROUGE score.

+### Website:
+Demo website and code can be found at: https://replit.com/@PriyanshZalavad/NewsNebulaFinal Website shows how to consume model in website using Flask, Python, Html and CSS

 ## Conclusion
 This project showcases the process of fine-tuning Google's Hugging Face Pegasus model for abstractive text summarization.
 By following the outlined steps, including data preprocessing, tokenization, model selection, and training, it becomes possible to generate high-quality summaries for various text inputs.